 If the information we gather supports this request, and it is agreed by all parties that it is in the best interests of your child, then yes.
-Please be advised that the decision to hold your child back a year could cause complications if looking for secondary placement within the maintained sector.
+Please be advised that the decision to hold your child back a year could cause complications if looking for secondary placement within the maintained sector at a later date.
+Being educated outside of a child's chronological age group is a matter of discretion for the headteacher and the decision of one school does not bind another.